-Next prove that the limit map $u$ satisfies matching conditions on the edges of $\Gamma$.
-The matching conditions are proved by ensuring that the relative translation sequences corresponding to each vertex of $\Gamma$, when put together, form a $(\Gamma',\Gamma)$-translation sequence.
-As a first step we show that the translation sequence $t_\nu$ in the previous paragraph is an approximate $(\Gamma',\Gamma)$-translation sequence.
-In particular, we need to prove that the (Approximate slope for uncollapsed edges) is satisfied.
-Consider an edge $e$ of $\Gamma$, that is incident on $v_+$, $v_- \in \Ver(\Gamma')$, and the nodal point corresponding to $e$ is the pair $w_\pm^e$ on $C_{v_\pm}$.
-The edge matching condition for broken maps (see Remark \ref{rem:eval}) implies
+Next, we simultaneously prove that the limit map $u$ satisfies matching conditions on the edges of $\Gamma$, and that $\Gamma'$ is a tropical graph.
+As a first step, we show that the translation sequence $\{t_\nu(v): v \in \Ver(\Gamma')\}$ in the previous paragraph is an approximate $(\Gamma',\Gamma)$-translation sequence in the sense of Definition \ref{def:approxt-rel}.
+The convergence to the maps $u_v$ implies that for any $\nu$, $t_\nu$ satisfies the {direction} condition \eqref{eq:direction-rel} for edges collapsed by $\kappa$, that is, for edges $e \in \Edge(\Gamma') \bs \Edge(\Gamma)$.
+Therefore, it remains to prove that the \hyperref[item:approxdirection-rel] {(Approximate direction for uncollapsed edges)} condition is satisfied.
+Consider an edge $e$ of $\Gamma$, that is incident on $v_+$, $v_- \in \Ver(\Gamma')$, and the nodal point corresponding to $e$ is the pair $w^\pm_e$ on $C_{v_\pm}$.
+The edge matching condition for broken maps \eqref{eq:trop-matching} implies